jacktslau/scala-lww-set/README.md

 ## Packaging
-To dockerize the application into a Docker image and push the image into AWS ECR
+Dockerize the application into a Docker image and push the image into AWS ECR
 ```
-> sh dockerize.sh
+> sh bin/dockerize.sh
 ```

 ## Running Server as Docker Image
-After packaging, you can run the docker image by the following command:
+After dockerized, you can run the docker image locally by the following command:
 ```
-> docker run -d -p 80:80 -e REDIS_HOST='localhost' -e REDIS_PORT='6379' lww-set-server
+> docker run -d -p 80:80 -e REDIS_HOST='localhost' -e REDIS_PORT='6379' lww-set-server:latest
 ```

 ## AWS Setup
-To deploy this project to AWS. you need to setup AWS account by this steps
+To deploy this project to AWS.
+You need to setup AWS account by following steps

 1. Signup AWS Account
 2. Create an IAM User with following permissions and save the access key and secret into `~/.aws/credentials`